platformatic/platformatic/docs/reference/cli.md

 #### migrate

-Apply all configured migrations to the database:
+Apply all configurated migrations to the database:

 ``` bash
   $ platformatic db migrate
 ```